Morocco: Best of Northwest Africa

 From the flat plains of Marrakesh, we turn back uphill, and drive to Boumalne du Dades via the famous Tizi-n-Tichka Pass at 7,414 feet (2,260 meters), which is a spectacular drive and is sure to be an enjoyable experience.
 At the pass we will try for yet another regional endemic, Tristram’s Warbler.
 This species has very specific habitat requirements away from its wintering grounds and it is not always an easy bird to find but we will put in the effort required.
 As the road climbs into the hills, we may start to see some raptors such as Long-legged Buzzard and Bonelli’s Eagle, while other notable species could include Eurasian Hoopoe, Woodchat Shrike, Thekla’s Lark, Laughing Dove, Common Bulbul, Black Wheatear, and hirundines like Red-rumped Swallow, Common House Martin, and Eurasian Crag Martin.

-Before reaching Boumalne du Dades we will stop in Amerzgane to look for the rare Maghreb subspecies of Mourning Wheatear (the halophila subspecies, which is considered a separate species by some authorities and called Maghreb Wheatear).
+Before reaching Boumalne du Dades we will stop in Amerzgane to look for the rare Maghreb Wheatear (a recent split from Mourning Wheatear).
 Other birds we might find here include a range of migratory passerines such as Woodchat Shrike, Western Subalpine Warbler, Common Whitethroat, Common Redstart, Eurasian Blackcap, Common Nightingale, Western Yellow Wagtail, and potentially many more.

 Overnight: Riad Dades Birds, Boumaine du Dades